-- 5 cups cubed French or Italian bread (If the loaf is too hard to slice, spray it all over lightly with water and place in the microwave for 15 seconds.
+- 5 cups French bread (cubed.
+Italian bread works too.
+If the loaf is too hard to slice, spray it all over lightly with water and place in the microwave for 15 seconds.
 Check loaf and continue warming for 15-second intervals until soft enough to cut.)

-- 3 cups nondairy milk (I used almond, but if you're nut-free or soy-free, choose accordingly)
+- 3 cups almond milk (If you're nut-free or soy-free, choose accordingly)